 After the grape harvest and the wine making, our kazáni is fired up.
 This is the local still, making a potent white spirit from the wine grapes.
 Many pleasant hours are spent sitting around the fire making tsíkoudia which is a labourious process for those responsible, consisting of 10 minutes hard work followed by 2 hours of hard drinking.

 Occasionally, to line our stomachs, we pop some potatoes in the hot coals and eat them steaming fresh from the fire.
-The sweet smell of the tsíkoudia made from the must of the grape harvest and wine production will always remind me of the fun and relaxing parea at the kazáni in our village...
+The sweet smell of the tsíkoudia made from the must of the grape harvest and wine production will always remind me of the fun and relaxing parea at the kazáni in our village.

-One unusual tidbit for visitors to know about is gliká tou koutalioú, literally 'sweet of the spoon'.
+One unusual tidbit for visitors to know about is gliká tou koutalioú, literally 'sweets of the spoon'.
 These are preserves, usually home-made, served on a tiny plate with a tiny spoon to newly arrived visitors (at any time) or at a coffee date in the home.

 It is never too far between treats with the Greek pastries.
 Many coffee dates will be filled with these delicious fattening goodies.
 One of our favourites is bougatsa.